I Ain't Gonna Stand for It: Year-end charts

-Eric Clapton's version
+Eric Clapton version

-On April 3, 2001, the British rock musician Eric Clapton released the track with 4 minutes and 50 seconds duration along with the two B-sides "Losing Hand" and "Johnny Guitar" as a cover version on a compact disc single and maxi single release under Reprise Records.
+On April 3, 2001, British rock musician Eric Clapton released his version of the song along with the two B-sides "Losing Hand" and "Johnny Guitar" as a CD single and maxi-single release under Reprise Records.
 The recording was produced by Clapton himself along with his long-time collaborator Simon Climie.
-The title was also released as part of his 2001 studio album Reptile, just a month before Clapton's interpretation of the song was released compact disc single format.
+It was also released as part of his 2001 studio album Reptile, just a month before Clapton's interpretation of the song was released as a single.
 Besides being released as a single and on the Reptile studio album, the song was released to several compilation albums and B-side single releases.
-AllMusic critic William Ruhlmann notes that by "remaking [the] song by Wonder means competing with [him] vocally, and as a singer Clapton isn't up to the challenge.
+AllMusic critic William Ruhlmann noted that by "remaking [the] song by Wonder means competing with [him] vocally, and as a singer Clapton isn't up to the challenge.
 He is assisted by the current five-man version of the Impressions, who do much to shore up his vocal weaknesses, but he still isn't a disciplined or thoughtful singer.
 Of course, when that distinctive electric guitar sound kicks in, all is forgiven".

-Although the song was well received in digital media, it did not make a big splash on the international music charts, reaching only position 63 in Switzerland and peaking at number six on the Polish LP3 single chart.
+Although the song was well received in digital media, it did not make a big splash on the international music charts, reaching only number 63 in Switzerland and peaking at number six on the Polish LP3 singles chart.

 Music video

 A music video to accompany the single release was shot on February 14, 2001 during the Reptile World Tour rehearsal.
-The official music video starts with a rehearsal photo session and later features Eric Clapton and his band – namely Andy Fairweather Low, Steve Gadd, Nathan East, Paulinho da Costa, David Sancious and The Impressions – performing the song, while early biographical pictures of Clapton can be seen.
+The official music video starts with a rehearsal photo session and later features Clapton and his band – namely Andy Fairweather Low, Steve Gadd, Nathan East, Paulinho da Costa, David Sancious and the Impressions – performing the song, while early biographical pictures of Clapton can be seen.
 During other passages of the video, early childhood memories of the band members are shown.
 While performing the song in the rehearsal situation, sounds of Clapton and his band talking, laughing and playing table football can be seen and heard.
 The video to "I Ain't Gonna Stand for It" fades out to another rehearsal section, as the music does also, to the end.
-It was published under license of the Warner Music Group originally in 2001 for TV broadcasting and was made available legally via various Internet platforms in 2007.
+It was published under license of the Warner Music Group originally in 2001 for TV broadcasting and was made available legally via various internet platforms in 2007.